Women in Construction Hub

 We use our collective voice to make change at government level, passing on your thoughts and starting initiatives to help women in the industry.

 The hub stretches beyond construction, and we help women nationwide, donating money raised from our awards to charities who support women.
-We lead with passion and purpose and want to see a change for women, we want equal opportunities, equal pay and a community which supports each other.
+We lead with passion and purpose and want to see a change for women.
+We want equal opportunities, equal pay and a community which supports each other.

 As a solo business owner in the construction industry, the WIC hub really appealed to me, the idea of meeting other women in the industry to feel supported by and work with.